unibz-seis2022-transcripts/contemporary-software-development-project/ticket/README.md

-# Step 1 of the Contemporary software development project
+# Ticket service for the "Contemporary Software Development" project

+## Testing

+Jest is used for unit tests.
+The test suites can be run by executing `npm run test`.

 ## Running the local build